Fractional Teachers Pay

 - If your contract is incorrect, your administrator may need to investigate with your convenor or IFCELS/Language Centre manager before they can amend your contract

-- Any amended contracts will require authorising by your Head of Department (or delegate) before you receive the email asking you to accept it.
+- Any changes to your contract will require authorising by your Head of Department (or delegate).

 What is a National Insurance Number (NIN) and why do I need one?